rahulraj9597/Pomedero_timer/README.md

 The timer features an intuitive graphical interface, making it easy to start, pause, and reset the timer.

-Users can set their desired work duration (typically 25 minutes) and break duration (usually 5 minutes) according to their preferences.
+Users can set their desired work duration (typically 25 minutes) and break duration (usually 5 minutes) and long break of (20 minutes) according to their preferences.

 When the timer completes a session, users receive visual check marks to signal the end of work or break periods.